 We cannot guarantee that consumers will accept products containing our technology.
 Recently, there has been consumer concern and consumer advocate activism with respect to genetically engineered consumer products.
-The adverse consequences from heightened consumer concern in this regard could affect the markets for our proposed products and could also result in increased government regulation in response to that concern.
+The adverse consequences from heightened consumer concern in this regard could affect the markets for products developed with our technology and could also result in increased government regulation in response to that concern.
 If the public or potential customers perceive our technology to be genetic modification or genetic engineering, agricultural products grown with our technology may not gain market acceptance.